borntofrappe/fullstack-d3/README.md

 - the rows alternate in background color to stress the distinction between observations

-- the rows are highlighted on hover and through the background color
+- the rows are highlighted on hover through the background color

 In the script, the content is updated as follows: